DSSGxUK/bmwi/documentation/docs/steps/error.md

 # Error Analysis Page

-<span style="color:gray">* Identify the kreis that are hard to get predictions for.*</span>
+There error analysis is an attempt to see where the unemployment rate predictions “fail”.

-The error analysis page uses the errors generated from the latest predictions and compares them with the structural data so that you can idenitfy which Kreis are harder to predict unemployment for and see what is different in those Kreis as opposed to the other Kreis.
+The errors are [Mean absolute percentage errors (MAPE)](https://en.wikipedia.org/wiki/Mean_absolute_percentage_error), and each one represent how different the prediction is from the ground truth.
+The errors can be used to see which kreise were difficult to predict for, potentially suggesting the something spacial happened there.
+The errors can also be easily compared with the structural data, to identify the type of kreise that are harder to predict for.

-**Note:** The errors calculated for the previous quarter based on the recently uploaded data and, hence, this is a retrospective analysis.
-One can identify which kreis were harder to predict for in the previous quarter.
+**Note:** To calculate the errors the actual values must be available.
+Therefore, the errors are calculated for the previous quarter based on the recently uploaded data and, hence, this is a retrospective analysis.
 ### Launching the page

 To open the error analysis page, select the 'Error Analysis` Section from the dropdown on the left as can be viewed in the image below.